-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund and the aggregate remaining fund information of the City of Bryan, Texas (City), as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated March 26, 2021.
-Our report includes a reference to other auditors who audited the financial statements of City of Bryan, Texas and Brazos County Economic Development Foundation, Inc. (BBCEDF), a joint venture of the City, Brazos Valley Solid Waste Management Agency (BVSWMA), a joint venture of the City, and Bryan Business Council, Inc. (BBC), the discretely presented component unit.
-The financial statements of BBCEDF, BVSWMA and BBC were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with BBCEDF, BVSWMA or BBC or that are reported on separately by those auditors who audited the financial statements of BBCEDF, BVSWMA or BBC.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund and the aggregate remaining fund information of the City of Bryan, Texas (the City), as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated March 22, 2022, which contained an "Emphasis of Matter" paragraph for a change in accounting principles.

+Our report includes a reference to other auditors who audited the financial statements of the City of Bryan, Texas and Brazos County Economic Development Foundation, Inc. (BBCEDF) and Brazos Valley Solid Waste Management Agency (BVSWMA), joint ventures of the City, Destination Bryan, a blended component unit of the City, and Bryan Business Council, Inc. (BBC), the discretely presented component unit.
+The financial statements of BBCEDF, BVSWMA, Destination Bryan and BBC were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with BBCEDF, BVSWMA, Destination Bryan and BBC or that are reported on separately by those auditors who audited the financial statements of BBCEDF, BVSWMA, Destination Bryan or BBC.